armory/docs/content/en/continuous-deployment/spinnaker-user-guides/kuberntes-guides/blue-green-deployment.md

 Congrats! you achieved a blue/green deployment successfully.
 Now we can translate all previous steps in a pipeline to automatize this process for any new release/deployment

-## Blue/Green ReplicaSet kind in Spinnaker
+## Create a blue/green deployment using ReplicaSet

 The process to execute a blue/green deployment is pretty similar to use directly Deployment, basically we gonna use explicitly the ReplicaSet resource in our manifests.
 As we explained before Deployment is a high abstraction of ReplicaSets.